MultiSafepay/docs/content/integrations/woocommerce.md

 💬 Support: If you're new to accepting card payments, email a request to activate them to <risk@multisafepay.com>

-📘 **Note:** If you have a custom checkout and encounter a conflict with the payment component, the Integration Team will do their best to provide support, but we can't guarantee compatibility in all cases.
+**⚠️ Note:*** If you have a custom checkout and encounter a conflict with the payment component, the Integration Team will do their best to provide support, but we can't guarantee compatibility in all cases.

 </details>